 By October, I was in the throes of wedding planning, and really just starting to understand what people mean when they say it's a full-time job.
 I began to feel the immense stress and pressure, even though I was excited about planning the perfect day.
 But we were making great headway and had all the major boxes checked off.
 We set a date for the following August.
 We found our venue on a drive through the quiet Northern California town of Bolinas (not too far from where we live, in San Francisco).
 The manicured barn stood out thanks to the gigantic peace sign that hung from it.
 One look at the property, and I knew this was the spot.
 I envisioned us saying our vows overlooking Tomales Bay.
 I imagined what the day would be like, surrounded by our friends and family.
 I closed my eyes and could see it so vividly.
 It was all starting to feel so real.

 As the weeks went on, we pored over details, like what songs would be on the playlist, what kind of photo booth to have, what kind of tacos to serve.
-It was going to be so idyllic — an outdoor ceremony, food from our favourite San Francisco restaurant, my perfect gown.
+It was going to be so idyllic — an outdoor ceremony, food from our favorite San Francisco restaurant, my perfect gown.

 Then I found out that I was one month pregnant.
 And it all came to a screeching halt.

-After the initial shock wore off (“I am going to be a mum?!”) and elation set in, the thought of blowing our wad on a costly wedding when we had a new little life to support (hello, diapers, hospital bills, child care, baby furniture) seemed more than a little bit out of touch for us.
+After the initial shock wore off (“I am going to be a mom?!”) and elation set in, the thought of blowing our wad on a costly wedding when we had a new little life to support (hello, diapers, hospital bills, child care, baby furniture) seemed more than a little bit out of touch for us.
 I tried to wrap my mind around how we could still make it work.
 We could scale the guest list down.
 We could do without the photo booth bus.
 We could outsource things to our friends, and have a DIY party.
 But when it came down to it, Eric and I knew we just couldn’t pull off the nuptials as we knew them — not to mention that the baby was due the very same week we'd planned to get married.
 There was a very good chance I could go into labor before or even during the ceremony.
 That would be interesting.

 This was just one of the early eye-openers of how things change when you have children.
 Your priorities shift in ways that would have once seemed unimaginable.
 Saving those funds for our little girl’s future was suddenly paramount.
 So we decided to scrap the whole plan.
 All the months spent ticking away at the “big day” were effectively for naught.